The Buddha: Posthumous events

 According to the Mahaparinibbana sutta, the Mallians of Kushinagar spent the days following the Buddha's death honouring his body with flowers, music and scents.
 The sangha waited until the eminent elder Mahākassapa arrived to pay his respects before cremating the body.

 The Buddha's body was then cremated and the remains, including his bones, were kept as relics and they were distributed among various north Indian kingdoms like Magadha, Shakya and Koliya.
 These relics were placed in monuments or mounds called stupas, a common funerary practice at the time.
 Centuries later they would be exhumed and enshrined by Ashoka into many new stupas around the Mauryan realm.
 Many supernatural legends surround the history of alleged relics as they accompanied the spread of Buddhism and gave legitimacy to rulers.

-According to various Buddhist sources, the First Buddhist Council was held shortly after the Buddha's death to collect, recite and memorize the teachings.
+According to various Buddhist sources, the First Buddhist Council was held shortly after the Buddha's death to collect, recite and memorise the teachings.
 Mahākassapa was chosen by the sangha to be the chairman of the council.
 However, the historicity of the traditional accounts of the first council is disputed by modern scholars.